turanszkij/WickedEngine/Documentation/ScriptingAPI-Documentation.md

 - SetFontOrder(Font font, int order)

 #### RenderPath3D
-A 3D scene can either be rendered by a Forward or Deferred render path.
+A 3D scene can either be rendered by a Forward or Deferred render path, or path tracing.
 It inherits functions from RenderPath2D, so it can render a 2D overlay.
 - [void-constructor]RenderPath3D()
 - SetSSAOEnabled(bool value)